Research and Development at Saint-Gobain

 In the Saint-Gobain Research Germany (SGR Germany), for example, the electrochrome glazing was further developed which, at the touch of a button, switches from non-transparent to transparent.
 This technology is used both in the motor industry for sun-roofs and in the construction industry.
 In the area of glass wool insulation materials, the improvement in fire protection qualities with lower weight plays an outstanding role which led to the development of the new Isover Ultimate insulating material.
 This product was developed in the second large research center, The Ladenburg Development Center (LDC).

-In addition, the improvement in grinding technologies, the development of new heat insulating compound systems for façades and the development of new composite materials are among the German research and development activities in the area of high-performance materials.
+In addition, the improvement in grinding technologies, the development of new heat insulating compound systems for façades and the development of new composite materials are among the German research and development activities in the area of high-performance solutions.

 Research activities are focused on functional and active glazing, such as heated and switchable glass (from transparent to milky) or the incorporation of antennas and sensors (Smart Glass).